42Bastian/rmac/docs/rmac.rst

    test 10

   then by the assembler's design this will fail as the parameters are automatically converted to hex.
-Changing the code like his works:
+Changing the code like this works:

   ::